rschristopher/ischristtrue.com/src/modern-views/index.md

 > Shall we not ourselves have to become gods merely to seem worthy of it (the death of God)?

 ~ Nietzsche

+"Dead are all the gods.
+Now do we desire the Superman to live.”

+And Kirillov in The Possessed says: “If there is no God, then I am God.”

+And Dostoyevsky distinguishes between the God-man Jesus Christ and the man-god, the new being who is coming up from the earth to become god.

+Zarathustra says:
+ “-I bring you a goal; I preach to you the Superman.
+Man is something to be overcome.
+What have you done to overcome him?
+All things before you have produced something beyond themselves, and would you be the ebb of this great flood?
+Would you rather go back to the animal than transcend man?
+What is  the ape to man?
+A jest or a bitter shame.
+And just that shall man be to the Superman, a jest or a bitter shame.
+You have traveled the way from worm to man, and much in you is still worm....
+Lo, I preach to you the Superman.
+The Superman is the meaning of the earth.

+... and Hitler believed himself to be so.